Oetzie/ClientSettings/core/components/clientsettings/docs/readme.txt

 ----------------------
-ClientSettings
+Client Settings
 ----------------------
-Version: 1.0.2
+Version: 1.0.3
 Author: Oene Tjeerd de Bruin
 Contact: info@oetzie.nl
 ----------------------

-ClientSettings gives your client a user-friendly interface for making site wide changes, while you as the administrator set up the different options available to the end-user.
+Client Settings gives your client a user-friendly interface for making site wide changes, while you as the administrator set up the different options available to the end-user.